 Patrick Busby is the head of scouting for FC Twente.
 Patrick Busby has over 25 years of experience as a scout.
 Patrick Busby is known for having made possible the transfer of Rafael van der Vaart to Real Madrid.
 Patrick Busby has worked for FC Groningen, Ajax, HSV and Brighton.
 Patrick will deliver the classes on how to become a scout.

 Besides these lecturers, there will also be guest appearances of a video scout, a player agent, and a director for a football club when we can fit this program into their schedule.

 As explained the programme will be a mix of scientific theory and practical know-how.
 The programme takes 10 days and is structured in such a way that during those 10 days you immediately apply what you learned to the real world.
 At the start of the course you look for talent.
 During the course you apply the scientific theory to the talent you found in order to clarify why this player is such a talent.
 At the end of the course you present the talent you have found to Patrick Busby and Joost van der Leij who play the role of the decision makers at the virtual club.
 In this sense the whole 10 days are as if you work for a real club.

 The location of both editions is: VU-university, De Boelelaan 1105, 1081 HV Amsterdam.

-The dates for the summer school are: July 20th till July 31st (in the weekend you are free to enjoy Amsterdam).
+The dates for the summer school are: July 18th till July 29th (in the weekend you are free to enjoy Amsterdam).
 The fee for the FBM course summer school is 1150 euro ex.
 VAT.
-You can only sign up for the summer school edition of the FBM course through the VU-university directly here: sign up form VU-university summer school.
+You can only sign up for the summer school edition of the FBM course through the VU-university directly here: sign up form VU-university summer school (sign up form will be live early 2022).
 To be clear: the summer school is targeted primarily at students, yet professionals are very welcome too.
 Please check the information at the VU-university website to see the entry requirements.